Have you ever tried to do still life photography? It’s a wonderful way for photographers to practice and improve their skills.

 7. Angle of view

 A great way to improve your still life photography is by trying different points of view.
-Move around your set and capture the subject from various angles.
+Move around your set and capture the subject from various angles to add interest to the final shot.

-When you do this, everything changes in your photograph.
+When you do this, you’ll get the creative juices flowing, and everything changes in your photograph.
 The objects’ shape is different: think about a cake that’s a circle from the top but a rectangle from the side.

-Sometimes to make a compelling image, a photographer will add some props that act as composition elements.
-Make sure everything complements the scene, though.
+Sometimes to make a compelling image, a still life photographer will add some props that act as composition elements.
+Classic still life images are renowned for the placement of props – it’s one of the essential photography skills for still life compositions.
+Make sure everything complements the scene, though – much like a classic still life painting.

-You can use props that go with your main subject because they share a theme or a color – in other words, they make sense together.
-If not, you can try opposing things to play with juxtaposition and create contrast in your image.
+For creative photography, use props that go with your main subject because they share a theme or a color – in other words, they make sense together.
+If not, you can try opposing things to play with other juxtaposition examples and create contrast in your image.

 See our guide to props for newborn photography.